 Learning how to temper eggs is a culinary skill everyone needs to know.
 Tempering is a method of combining two ingredients that are at two different temperatures, one hot and one room temperature or cold.
-It’s used when one ingredient (usually eggs) cooks at a low temperature or curdles easily.
+It’s used when one ingredient (usually eggs, but sometimes chocolate) cooks at a low temperature or curdles easily.
 Imagine pouring hot milk or cream into a bowl of egg yolks.
-The extreme heat would cook the eggs, leaving scrambled eggs in your pastry cream, sauce or creme brulee.
+The extreme heat would cook the eggs, leaving scrambled eggs in your pastry cream, sauce or creme brulee and nobody wants scrambled egg-flavored dessert.

 How to Temper Eggs